Xun-Yang/Causal_Video_Moment_Retrieval/INSTALL.md

 conda install ipython pip

 # install some dependencies
-pip install yacs h5py terminaltables tqdm pickle
+pip install yacs h5py terminaltables tqdm pickle-mixin

 # follow PyTorch installation in https://pytorch.org/get-started/locally/
 # we use CUDA 10.2, others may also be okay